rust-lang/rust/docs/dev/lsp-extensions.md

 This document describes LSP extensions used by rust-analyzer.
 It's a best effort document, when in doubt, consult the source (and send a PR with clarification ;-) ).
 We aim to upstream all non Rust-specific extensions to the protocol, but this is not a top priority.
-All capabilities are enabled via `experimental` field of `ClientCapabilities`.
+All capabilities are enabled via `experimental` field of `ClientCapabilities` or `ServerCapabilities`.
+Requests which we hope to upstream live under `experimental/` namespace.
+Requests, which are likely to always remain specific to `rust-analyzer` are under `rust-analyzer/` namespace.

 ## Snippet `TextEdit`